wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 function keep-alive.
 Second, serverless functions are often scaled based on the dynamic workload, which requires a change of resource allocated to the function.
-The amount of resource reserved for function keep-live, in the meantime, should also change to better accommodate the incoming traffic.
+The amount of resource reserved for function keep-live, in the meantime, should also change in order to better accommodate the incoming traffic.
 The simple policy, for example, is unable to determine the optimal number of warm instances per function type to keep alive.
 This paper proposes a mechanism, known as Elastic Dynamic Scaling, to properly scale the resource allocated to a single function type for an optimal "hit rate" of the warm containers.

+One of the most critical observation made in the paper is that function keep-alive is essentially a caching problem.
+If the total amount of resource (this paper mainly focuses on memory resource as it is the major cost of keeping function containers warm) is considered as the capacity of the cache, then the cold and warm start latencies are analogous to the cache miss and hit overheads, respectively.